xunmi1/time-axis/README.md

 # time-axis (WIP)

-A time axis that can be zoomed and moved.
+A time axis that can be scaled and moved.